juicysteak7/ProgrammingBoardGamesInRust/README.md

 All in all I enjoyed this project, I spent a lot of time on my other A.I. project and wish I had more time to fine tune this A.I.

+Testing this project involved a lot of by hand testing.

+I struggled to develop meaningful tests because I leverage an outside crate so frequently.

+This is something I can improve on from this project.

 It might be a project I return to.

 If I do return to it, I would implement a tansposition table so the program can store a look up positions it has visited.